This long long post details some homemade modifications, repairs and fixes I have done over the years.

 Mast raising without a crane

-From time to time one must step or unstep a mast without a convenient spar or crane nearby.
+From time to time one must step or unstep a mast without a convenient spar or crane nearby.After my share of mistakes with bent A-frames and unwieldy gin poles,

-I'm not going to go into details. (there are plenty) If a person is capable of this kind of work, he /she already knows what it takes.
+I'm not going to go into little details. (there are plenty) If a person is capable of this kind of work, he /she already knows what it takes.
 Don't try this if you're not sure of your abilities, please get some help.

 This ladder was a 28 foot extension and was still too short.
-(The boat was already eight feet off the ground ) so a carefully hand picked 4x4 extension was pushed nearly to its breaking point. |
+(The boat was already eight feet off the ground ) so a carefully hand-picked 4x4 extension was pushed nearly to its breaking point. |

 These ladders are heavy duty 32 footers and sitting on the deck, we used a five part block and tackle run to a winch.
 Don't do this unless you are comfortable rigging, any number of things can go wrong or be overlooked.
 This two ladder a-frame was super strong and stable for the very heavy mast.
 I believe there were eight lines holding the ladders in column plus numerous ties downs.
 We raised the ladders one step at a time, adjusting lines as the tower moved back and forth .
 Doing this stunt in a slip would complicate things immensely but would be doable with enough rope and a clear head. for more info on this project go to "The New Bombay Pilothouse Project" or click here >>New Bombay Project |